JaloliddinRuzikulov/Pixelfy/README.md

 ## 🚀 See It in Action

-Check out the deployed version here: [React Video Editor Live Demo](https://basic.designcombo.dev/)
+Check out the live version here: [Pixelfy Video Editor](https://pixelfy.uz/)

 ## ⌨️ Development